john-lyne/john-lyne.github.io/_booknotes/notes/complexity.md

 ### Beyond extinction: rethinking biodiversity
 * Biodiversity is valuable because systems develop redundancies, maintaining function when stressed.
 Not all species/groups are the same and may have varying degrees of importance with respect to system health
 * Some ecosystems may have a keystone species (e.g., starfish) or a functional group (e.g., rhizobium bacteria).
 Erasing of this keystone results in the collapse of an ecosystem
-* This helps explain why gut biodiversity correlates with anti-inflammatory markers and good health metrics in general---more redundancies are introduced to address ecological issues
+* This helps explain why gut biodiversity correlates with anti-inflammatory markers and good health metrics in general---more redundancies are introduced that counter-balance ecological shortcomings

 ### The evolutionary dynamics of social organization in one self’s societies
 * In insect colonies, how do specific roles get selected for?
 Worker ants are born sterile, and thus can’t directly reproduce.